Defense Mechanisms

 Repression:

-Sigmund Freud emphasizes that thoughts and feeling affects are individual components.
+Repression is similar to its cousin suppression.
+The major difference is that repression occurs unconsciously while suppression is a conscious act.
+Sigmund Freud emphasized that thoughts and feeling affects are individual components.
 In the case of repression, the thought associated with a feeling affect is repressed while the feeling affect remains.

 Unmitigated repression presents a problem.
 Our denial of personal temptations prevents corrective and protective action.
 Perhaps, repression is involved when notoriously conservative (liberal) politicians are caught violating standards that they vehemently protect.
 They repress thoughts associated with an impulse and consciously keep their tidy conservative self image, but occasionally act on contrary impulses in an airport’s bathroom stall.